CZ-NIC/knot-resolver/doc/build.rst

 .. [#] If ``meson >= 0.46`` isn't available for your distro, check backports
    repository or use python pip to install it.
 .. [#] Requires ``__attribute__((cleanup))`` and ``-MMD -MP`` for
    dependency file generation.
-GCC, Clang and ICC are supported.
+We test GCC and Clang, and ICC is likely to work as well.
 .. [#] You can use variables ``<dependency>_CFLAGS`` and ``<dependency>_LIBS``
    to configure dependencies manually (i.e. ``libknot_CFLAGS`` and ``libknot_LIBS``).